 In spite of overlapping crises, the EU remains the most advanced case of supranational cooperation in human history.
 Will it survive in a world with big power struggles and nationalistic forces testing a comeback?

-This will be at stake for the next years, and it is why next European elections in May are so decisive, following other important ones, in Brazil and USA, which will also clarify the political colours of other continents.
-European Socialists, Social Democrats and Progressives should play again a central role, as it happened all over the history of European construction.
-The novelty, this time, is that their political fate will also be at stake because they can no longer apply their own agenda at national level, unless they are able to change the European framework.
+This will be at stake in the next years, and it is why next European elections in May are so decisive.
+European Socialists, Social Democrats and Progressives should play again a central role, as it happened all over the history of the European construction.
+The novelty, this time, is that their political fate will also be at stake, because they can no longer apply their own agenda at national level, unless they are able to change the European framework.

 3) The third battle has brought some positive outcomes, but it is a never-ending one.
 How can we design a European strategy for growth, jobs and social cohesion, in order to make the best of the energy transition and of the digital revolution?
-The first attempt to define such a strategy was again in the hands of Delors, but it would be with PM António Guterres plus ten Socialist Prime Ministers that this was successfully defined and adopted by the EU.
-This would influence economic and social policies of all Member States, including the 12 new ones joining the EU before the 2008 financial crisis.
+The first attempt to define such a strategy was again in the hands of Jacques Delors, but it would be with the Portuguese Prime Minister António Guterres and ten other Socialist Prime Ministers that it was successfully defined and adopted by the EU in the Lisbon European Council.
+The new strategy has influence economic and social policies of all Member States, including the 12 new ones joining the EU before the 2008 financial crisis.
 Conservatives used this crisis to impose a blind austerity – which Socialists and Social Democrats were not able to avoid, in face of strong speculative movements against sovereign debt.
-More recently, Socialists and Social Democrats started overcoming this blind austerity, with the Portugal of PM António Costa and, with Udo Bullman, pushed for a new European Investment Plan in the European Parliament.
+More recently, Socialists and Social Democrats started overcoming this blind austerity, and, with the Portuguese PM António Costa and Udo Bullman, pushed for a new European Investment Plan in the European Parliament.

-5) However, who would think the major current challenge in EU integration would come from the EU neighbourhood and from within the EU itself?
+5) However, who would think the major current challenge in EU integration would come from the EU neighborhood and from within the EU itself?
 This was the case when major military conflicts combined with social distress in the Middle East and in Africa triggered large flows of asylum seekers.
-The first reaction of a majority of European citizens was to receive and protect them; but, in many Member States, xenophobic reactions followed, giving new strengths to authoritarian, nationalist and anti-European movements, which were already growing for other reasons such as unemployment and social precariousness.
+The first reaction of most European citizens was to receive and protect them; but, in many Member States, xenophobic reactions followed, giving new strengths to authoritarian, nationalist and anti-European movements, which were already growing for other reasons such as unemployment and social precariousness.

-Socialists, Social Democrats and Progressives, after some hesitations and divisions, have come up with a comprehensive approach to pursue a values-based and orderly management of migration as part of the next fight: European asylum system, European borders, stronger partnerships with the neighbourhood and legal migration corridors.
-Cécile Kyenge and Brando Benifei EP reports were a landmark, Gesine Schwan proposals the best of European spirit and the refugees rescue led by PM Pedro Sanchez a highly symbolic moment to assert our fundamental values.
+Socialists, Social Democrats and Progressives, after some hesitations and divisions, have come up with a comprehensive approach to pursue a values-based and orderly management of migration as part of the next fight: European asylum system, European borders, stronger partnerships with the neighborhood and legal migration corridors.

 6) The confrontation of positions about migration and the protection of asylum seekers was magnified by authoritarian nationalists in several Member States, to disguise a more fundamental confrontation of positions about democratic standards and the protection of European citizens civil rights; this is now becoming a major confrontation about democracy at all levels in the European Union.
 For nationalists, the European Union weakens democratic governance; for progressive pro-Europeans, the European level is indispensable to deepen democratic governance.
 This is our sixth battle, where Jo Leinen and Mercedes Bresso have excelled with innovative proposals.